drexpp/Personal-projects/README.md

 Ideas
 ---

-- Youtube video linker (using node.js, express, youtube API) Made in collaboration with my partner [therealnosth](https://github.com/therealnosth)
+- Youtube video linker (using node.js, express, youtube API) Made together with my partner [therealnosth](https://github.com/therealnosth)
   - **Have you ever wanted to watch a video with someone else at the same time?** [link](../../tree/master/Linked-Youtube-Player)